 From 2007 through 2010, Nick worked for U.S. Senator Dianne Feinstein as a member of her legislative staff in Washington D.C.

 During law school, Nick externed with the Honorable R. Gary Klausner at the U.S. District Court for the Central District of California and clerked for the Office of the Los Angeles City Attorney.
-He was also a Senior Research Editor for the Loyola of Los Angeles Law Review.
+He graduated Order of the Coif and was also a Senior Research Editor for the Loyola of Los Angeles Law Review.

 Professional and Community Affiliations